mimshwright/pixi-easing-graph/README.md

 - `background` - background color - default `0xffffff`
 - `foreground` - foreground (graph) color - default `0x000000`
 - `fillAlpha` - alpha for the foreground color in "fill" mode - default `0`5,
+- `gridCount` - How many lines in the grid on each axis.
+If 0, no grid is drawn - default `10`
+- `gridSubdivisions` - when true, the middle and edges of the grid are emphasized - default `true`
+- `gridColor` - Color of the grid - default `0xcccccc`
 - `showMarker` - when true, the animation includes a marker dot that follows the graph - default `true`
 - `markerColor` - color of the marker - default `0xff0000`
 - `markerSize` - size of the marker - default `10`